EMD SD60: SD60I

 The SD60I model has a full-width short hood and features the so-called "WhisperCab" that was insulated from sound and vibration using a system of rubber gaskets.
+They are easily distinguished from the SD60M by the visible vertical seam just behind the front of the nose.
 The same cab was later used on EMD's SD70I, SD75I, SD80MAC and SD90MAC locomotives.
 Only Conrail ordered this model, and after 1999 all were split between the Norfolk Southern and CSX.
 All SD60i locomotives have either have been scrapped, sold to new owners or retired.

 SD60M

 The SD60M features a "North American safety cab" design and has a full-width short hood.
 Early models until 1990 featured a three-piece windshield with vertical windows (nicknamed "triclops"), identical to the windshields found on EMD's SD40-2F and F59PH models.
 Later production from 1991 used two windshield panes that were sloped back, and had a somewhat shorter nose tapered on the sides.
 Purchasers of this model included Conrail, Union Pacific, Burlington Northern and the Soo Line Railroad.
-Conrail orders were split between the Norfolk Southern and CSX back in 1999.
+Conrail's orders were split between the Norfolk Southern and CSX upon their acquisitions of parts Conrail in 1999.
 All Norfolk Southern and CSX SD60M locomotives have either been scrapped, sold to new owners, or retired.